Video Is Graph: Structured Graph Module for Video Action Recognition: Experiments

-As Tabel.~\ref{ab1} shows, information of temporal interval and temporal direction provides 3.3\% and 5.92\% improvement for the inductive paradigm, 0.41\% and 1.06\% improvement for the transductive paradigm.
+As Table.~\ref{ab1} shows, information of temporal interval and temporal direction provides 3.3\% and 5.92\% improvement for the inductive paradigm, 0.41\% and 1.06\% improvement for the transductive paradigm.
 Finally, temporal priors provide a startling improvement of almost 9.22\% and 1.7\% for the two paradigms, respectively.
-We also compare the results of fusing four complete graphs and find that simply increasing the number of graphs does not provide gains, which fully illustrates the important role of our proposed SGM.
+We also compare the results of fusing four complete graphs and find that simply increasing the number of graphs does not provide gains.
+This fully illustrates the merit of our proposed SGM.

-\textbf{Threshold separating local or global regions.} As shown in Formula ~\ref{f4}, the parameter $\tau$ divides nodes into temporal local range and temporal global region.
-We explore how the different values of $\tau$ influences the performance.
-Tabel.~\ref{ab2} shows the results of ablation experiments.
-We found that performance degrades when thresholds are too large or too small because improper partitioning can jumble up different discriminative temporal features.
-Following the result in Tabel.~\ref{ab2}, we finally set $\tau$ as $T/8$.

 \textbf{Fusion method.} As for the strategy of fusing the inference results of subgraphs, we compare the operation of direct addition and convolution after cascade.
-Table.~\ref{ab3} shows the computational overhead, parameters, and performance under different fusion strategies.
-We finally adopted the additive strategy due to its fewer parameters, lower computation, and slightly better results.
+Table.~\ref{ab3} shows the computational overhead, parameters and performance under different fusion strategies.
+We finally adopted the additive strategy due to its fewer parameters, lower computation, and slightly better performance.